Here are the key players in the Trump hush money case

 The former president and criminal defendant said he expected to be arrested on March 21, calling for his supporters to “protest” any indictment.

-Trump then ramped up the attacks on the probe and the district attorney, warning of “potential death & destruction” if he was charged.
+Trump has since ramped up the attacks on the probe and the district attorney, warning of “potential death & destruction” if he was charged, and then berating Manhattan District Attorney Alvin Bragg, Judge Juan Merchan and the judge's family at Mar-a-Lago on Tuesday evening.

+"I never thought anything like this could happen in America," Trump said in a speech during which he railed about Bragg and the other investigations he is currently facing.

 Trump has denied having the affair with Daniels but also admitted to the payment.